 CHARLOTTE, N.C.
-(WBTV) — A search warrant was released Friday in Mecklenburg County that says a 26-year-old man, who identified as a transgender woman, asked the suspect in his murder to have sex prior to the deadly shooting.
+(WBTV) — A search warrant was released Friday in Mecklenburg County that says a transgender 26-year-old woman asked the suspect in his murder to have sex prior to the deadly shooting.

 According to the warrant, Banner contacted the suspect, 18-year-old Montavious Sanchez Berry, to meet up to have sex.
-Berry was the last person who Banner texted before he was killed, the warrant states.
+Berry was the last person who Banner texted before she was killed, the warrant states.

 After the shooting, detectives found Banner’s phone which contained a video of Banner and Berry “engaged in sexual activity.”